 Cloud Access Security Broker (CASB): Keeps an eye on cloud apps like Office 365 or Salesforce.
 CASB spots unsanctioned software, protects sensitive data, and helps you stay compliant without blocking legitimate work.

-Adopting SASE brings clear wins for any business seeking a secure hybrid workforce.
+Adopting SASE brings clear wins for any business seeking a secure modern workforce.
 By unifying networking and security in the cloud, SASE delivers five key benefits that are easy to understand and even easier to apply.

 Consistent Protection Everywhere